BulletSilver/learngit/readme.txt

-Git Is a version control system.
+Git Is a distributed version control system.
 Git Is free software.